-In this article, we will be tackling the issue of improving analytical skills for UPSC.
-I have broadly categorized this article into two parts:
+In this article, we will be tackling the issue of how to improve analytical skills for UPSC.
+We have broadly categorized this article into two parts:

 Before we begin, it is crucial for you to understand the need for this article.

-Why Good Analytical Thinking Is Important In UPSC
+Why Improved Analytical Skills Is Important In UPSC

-- The UPSC CSE is just as much a test of your knowledge as it is of your problem solving skills.
+- The UPSC is just as much a test of your knowledge as it is of your problem-solving skills.

 - In-depth knowledge and comprehensive writing skills go hand in hand for your exam.